lukpep/aws-sam-workshop/Example_2/README.md

 ---

 #### Deploy it to the Cloud!
-* create S3 bucket for our template data:
+* create an S3 bucket for our template data:
 ```bash
 aws s3 mb s3://BUCKET_NAME
 ```